Beyond case studies: Teaching data science critique and ethics through sociotechnical surveillance studies: Discussion and future work

-Through designing a course that critically examined surveillance technology through several social theoretical dimensions -- systems of oppression, social logics, considerations of power, historical analysis, and theories of change -- we were able to fill a crucial gap in data science ethics instruction.
+Through designing a course that critically examined surveillance technology through several social theoretical dimensions -- systems of oppression, social logics, considerations of power, historical analysis, and theories of change -- we were able to make progress towards addressing a crucial gap in data science ethics instruction.
 Typical data science ethics, and engineering ethics more largely, are taught in terms of philosophical theories of ethics, or through individualized ethical dilemma case studies -- methods whose conclusions are subject to models of the world derived from social understandings.
 This course aimed at teaching those social understandings so that data science students could complement typical ethical study with understandings of what makes situations ethical or unethical in the first place.

-Through a semester-long course deconstructing the problem of surveillance technology, teaching students how that analysis was generated, and allowing them to apply that same analytical process to a surveillance technology of their own choosing, the entire class demonstrated an ability to critique technology at an abstract and concrete level, as evidenced by their reflection assignments and final projects.
-This type of instruction stands as a crucial next step for teaching ethical data science.
+We found strong evidence of students' ability to critique technology at an abstract and concrete level in their reflection assignments and final projects.
+Our analysis of student work throughout the course showed that students were understanding and utilizing five aspects of critical theory that we found important to critical data science thinking: oppression, social logics, power, history, and theories of change.
+Moreover, we found through student final projects that with the help of gentle guidance and scaffolding, students successfully critiqued systems relevant to their own lives, essentially generating new case studies.

+This model of ethics instruction can be utilized in other curricula to build critical skills for students.
+We believe that this type of ethics instruction complements trends using moral philosophical theories for decision-making, as well as the move to prioritize fairness, accountability, and transparency in algorithmic design.
+The degree to which our institutional context maps onto others may be limited, and should be a topic of future study.
+Additionally, more research can be conducted to gauge the degree to which these critical thinking skills, particularly in the realm of theories of change, can be applied by former students who are now practitioners in industry settings.